haikalshahrin/ROS2-Raspberry-Pi-Intelligent-Vision-Robot/README.md

-# ROS2-Raspberry-Pi-Intelligent-Vision-Robot
+# Intelligent Vision Robot
-This repository is based on Raspberry Pi
+This repository is based on Raspberry Pi and contains some good projects.

+### Nodes
+- Publisher
+- Subscriber